 Achievements

-- Vocal advocate for Kansas agriculture, crop insurance, and farm-friendly trade policy
+- High-salience advocate for Kansas agriculture, crop insurance, and farm-state commodity priorities.

 Controversies

-- Criticized for opposing Medicaid expansion, despite rural hospital strain
+- Criticized for opposing Medicaid expansion despite rural-hospital strain in parts of Kansas.

 Top Donors